You’re not signed in. Sign in or register.

 Non-protected prejudiced attitudes and behaviour

-The following characteristics or circumstances may also be the target of prejudice-based bullying, but they are not protected by law under the Equality Act 2010.
-It is important for schools and organisations to consider whether there are patterns of bullying behaviour within their school or communities which could be addressed by providing education for children and young people about inequality and diversity.
+a robust response should be taken to any form of bullying.
+It is important for schools to consider whether there are patterns of bullying behaviour within their school communities which could be addressed by providing learning for children and young people about

 Additional Support Needs